peesock/overlay.sh/README.md

 These are usually just warnings, but some filesystems are truly not supported.
 For example Storage locations *need* Xattr support, which a lot of FUSE fs's lack.

+### Root mode

+A quirk of OverlayFS and the Xattrs it uses to do its magic is that a lot of useful features are locked behind real, genuine, root namespace, root user access.

+Running in normal user mode means, among other things, that moving directories inside an overlay that come from the source dir will not actually move them — it will *copy* them.

+That means if you want to use OverlayFS to rename a large root-owned directory like /usr to /usr2 in your personal chroot experiment, it will copy everything inside /usr to achieve it.

+Instead, either use bind mounts to rename things, or run overlay.sh with the -su flag as superuser.

 ### Actual bug